 After the sleep study

 In the morning, the electrodes will be removed from your child’s skin.
-The results of your child’s sleep study will be sent to her or her healthcare provider.
-Follow up with the healthcare provider to discuss the results.
+The sleep study results will be sent to you or to your child's healthcare provider.
+Follow up with your child's healthcare provider to discuss the results.
 Results may take several days or weeks.
 Your child’s healthcare provider will talk with you about any follow-up tests or care needed as a result of the study.